-- Metformin hydrochloride tablets should be taken with meals to help lessen an upset stomach side effect.
-Swallow metformin hydrochloride tablets whole. - You may sometimes pass a soft mass in your stools (bowel movement) that looks like metformin hydrochloride tablets.
+Metformin hydrochloride tablets should be taken with meals to help

+You may sometimes pass a soft mass in your stools (bowel movement) that looks like metformin hydrochloride tablets.
+When your body is under some types of stress, such as fever, trauma

-When your body is under some types of stress, such as fever, trauma - (such as a car accident), infection, or surgery, the amount of diabetes medicine that you need may change.
+(such as a car accident), infection, or surgery, the amount of diabetes medicine that you need may change.
 Tell your healthcare provider right away if you have any of these problems.

 Your healthcare provider should do blood tests to check how well your kidneys are working before and during your treatment with metformin hydrochloride tablets.

-Your healthcare provider will check your diabetes with regular blood tests, including your blood sugar levels and your hemoglobin ATC.
+Your healthcare provider will check your diabetes with regular blood tests, including your blood sugar levels and your hemoglobin A1C.
 Follow your healthcare provider's instructions for treating blood sugar that is too low (hypoglycemia).
 Talk to your healthcare provider if low blood sugar is a problem for you.
 See "What are the possible side effects of metformin hydrochloride tablets?"

 Check your blood sugar as your healthcare provider tells you to.

-Stay on your prescribed diet and exercise program while taking metformin hydrochloride tablets.
+Stay on your prescribed diet and exercise program while taking

 If you miss a dose of metformin hydrochloride tablets, take your next dose as prescribed unless your healthcare provider tells you differently.
 Do not take an extra dose the next day.
-If you take too much metformin hydrochloride tablets, call your healthcare provider, local Poison Control Center, or go to the nearest hospital emergency room right away.